AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 What you need is a way to target specific content, select what you need and return it to your app for further processing.

-With Adobe Experience Manager (AEM) as a Cloud Service, you can selectively access your Content Fragments using the AEM GraphQL API, to realize headless delivery of structured content for use in your applications.
-AEM GraphQL API is a customized implementation, based on standard GraphQL.
+With Adobe Experience Manager (AEM) as a Cloud Service, you can selectively access your Content Fragments, using the AEM GraphQL API, to return only the content that you need.
+This means you can realize headless delivery of structured content for use in your applications.

+>[!NOTE]
+>
+>AEM GraphQL API is a customized implementation, based on standard GraphQL.

 ## GraphQL - An Introduction {#graphql-introduction}